Dereckt23/Road_to_DevOps/Web_Servers/challenge/README.md

 <img width="975" height="468" alt="image" src="https://github.com/user-attachments/assets/f55d1692-e5ed-4d83-9bf1-30f423d491a3" />

 Then we can start with our analysis, the first thing that we want to do is to create a dashboard you can refer to the oficial documention [here](https://docs.nginx.com/nginx-amplify/user-interface/dashboards/).
 Once we do that lets do something intersting, what we want to do is to simulate high trafic in our web server to see how it behaves.
-You can use this command ab -n 10000 -c 1000 http://localhost/ to simulate trafic.
+You can use this command 'ab -n 10000 -c 1000 http://localhost/' to simulate trafic.

 <img width="975" height="593" alt="image" src="https://github.com/user-attachments/assets/e6aa6d16-6fa7-48c8-8aee-9b881a26e078" />